coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

     12 hours at a time.
 -   *The Goat of Terror:* When called upon with the proper command word, this statuette becomes a destrier-like mount, with the statistics of a light warhorse.
-However, its rider can employ the goat's horns as weapons (one horn as a *+3 heavy lance,* the other as a *+5 longsword*).
+However, its rider can employ the goat’s horns as weapons (one horn as a *+3 heavy lance,* the other as a *+5 longsword*).
 When ridden in an attack against an opponent, the *goat of terror* radiates *fear* as the spell in a 30-foot radius (Will DC